Xu Qian

-Xu Qian or George Hsu (徐謙; June 15, 1871 – September 26, 1940) was a Chinese politician and jurist.
+Xu Qian or George Hsu (徐謙 (Hsü Ch‘ien); June 15, 1871 – September 26, 1940) was a Chinese politician and jurist.
 He made important contribution to the judicial system of modern China.

 Originated from She County of Anhui province and born in Nanchang of Jiangxi province, Xu Qian passed the highest level of Imperial Examination in 1903 and obtained Jinshi title.
 He was sent abroad to inspect European and American legal affairs, and participated in the judicial reforms of the late Qing Dynasty.
 Under the Republic of China, he served as the chief legal officer and director of the school committee of National Wuchang Sun Yat-Sen University (now Wuhan University).
 He was active in the politics of both the Beiyang government and the Nationalist government for many years.
 Xu Qian contributed a lot to the establishment and improvement of China's modern judicial system.

 Early life and education

 Xu Qian was born in the city of Nanchang, Jiangxi, on June 15, 1871.
 He lost his father at the age of four and was raised by his mother.
 When he was young, he studied scriptures and history from the Tongcheng School.
 In 1902, he successfully stood for the Imperial Examination in Nanjing.
 The next year, he ranked eighth in the Second Class and obtained the Jinshi title, enrolling in Hanlin Academy to study law.
 Xu Qian had an arrogant attitude towards the teachers, and the Jinshi Hall teacher Cao Rulin once could not bear it and asked the supervisor Zhang Hengjia to resign.
 Zhang Hengjia invited all the teachers and Xu Qian to a special banquet, and talked about the way of respecting teachers.
 He returned Cao Rulin's letter of resignation.
 The teacher Zhang Zongxiang recalled that after a certain criminal law examination, he received a letter from Xu Qian beginning "My dear friend", considered a disrespectful way for a student to address his teacher.
 Xu Qian's test paper was therefore "submitted to the Academic Affairs Office... and no points were awarded."
 After mediation by the Minister of Management and Education, Xu Qian withdrew his offending letter.